Moraiyo, it sounds like a love song but is actually a millet, and it is a grain I have fallen in love with.

 As the crackle, add the chopped green chillies and curry leaves.
 They will splutter.

 Then add the drained moraiya and stir over the heat.
-Add the yoghurt and bring it back to a slow boil.
+Add the yoghurt and water and bring it back to a slow boil.
 Turn down the heat to low, cover the pan and allow it to cook slowly.
 It will be perfectly cooked in 15 – 17 mins.

 Fluff up the moraiya with a fork, adding a little more ghee if desired.
 Cover with the lid again and allow to sit for 3 minutes.